 Reversing obesity takes time, commitment, and oftentimes professional assistance, but that shouldn’t stop anyone from taking steps to help themselves.

 Fortunately, two important steps for anyone struggling with their weight — proper nutrition and staying active — are also strongly recommended for anyone with a desire to improve their BMI and be better equipped to face the challenging times brought on by COVID-19 and all diseases associated with lifestyle choices.

 They also stress the importance of regular exercise in coping with stress.

 Healthy habits are actions that make the biggest difference.
 Eating right and working out.
-It’ll help you stay sane during the COVID-19 pandemic, and whether you’re turning your own life around or leading by example, you’ll also become part of the solution to the obesity epidemic.
+Whether you’re turning your own life around or leading by example, you’ll also become part of the solution to the obesity epidemic.